BDU-NFT-Course/ECHOES-GALLERY/README-project-setup.md

-# Notes on how the project was set up
+# Notes on project set up for development

 ## Set up Git Repo
 1. Set up empty repo on GitHub without license, readme or gitignore
-1. Set up gitHub your access keys
+1. Set up your gitHub access keys
 1. Create a folder on your system and initialize it for git
+1. Run the following commands inside the folder created in the previous step.
+Replace the github URL with the URL for your newly created repo.
 ```
 git init
 git add .